nf-core/eager/docs/usage.md

 > [nf-co.re](https://nf-co.re/usage/installation) website.

-We will describe how to set up mapping ancient pathogen samples against the reference of a targeted organism genome, to allow sequencing and library quality-control, calculation of depth and breath of coverage, check for damage profiles, feature-annotation statistics (e.g. for gene presence and absence), SNP calling and producing an SNP alignment for its usage in phylogenetic
+We will describe how to set up mapping ancient pathogen samples against the reference of a targeted organism genome, to check sequencing and library quality-control, calculation of depth and breath of coverage, check for damage profiles, feature-annotation statistics (e.g. for gene presence and absence), SNP calling and producing an SNP alignment for its usage in phylogenetic